How to Get the Code

 make with no arguments.

-This only works with a direct USB connection to the Pixhawk.
+This only works with a direct USB connection to the Pixhawk, and to upload the code:

 With an Ethernet tether and companion computer, it is possible to flash the Pixhawk firmware through the companion computer - no need to directly access the Pixhawk.